Everyone

 The starting-out minimum wage applies if the employee is:

-- 16 or 17 years old and have not worked for their current employer for 6 continuous months.
+- 16 or 17 years old and has not worked for their current employer for 6 continuous months.
 After 6 months with one employer, the employee must be paid the adult minimum wage.

 - 16 to 19 years old and their employment agreement states that they have to undertake industry training for at least 40 credits a year to become qualified in the area they are working in.